 - Accurate software audit is key.

-- Trust… but double check.
+- Trust… but double-check.

-- Code without owner is a mystery.
+- Code without an owner is a mystery.

 - Deprecated code is eventually a pain.